 Philosophy: Hold Forever vs. Take Profits

-This is the fundamental divide.
+This is the divide.
+Not features.
+Religion.

 Time Commitment: Monthly vs. Daily